MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule-antivirus-scan-in-mde.md

     ```./mdavfullscan```

-1. Use the command to verify the job ran.
+1. Use the command to verify the job ran successfully.

     ```cat /logs/mdav_avacron_full_scan.log```